kapilyadav1991/kapilyadav1991.github.io/index.md

 <img src="/assets/images/profile.jpg">
 </div>
 <div class="intro-text">
-<p>I am a researcher of fire, though I question myself as a fire researcher.</p>
-<p>For me, fire is a lens through which I examine power, state-society relations, human-nature relations, and the science-policy interface.
-Fires are not moments of crisis or destruction; they also become a call to action, empowering certain actors and marginalising others.
-Those empowered to control fire are often driven by political and economic interests that can be overlooked if the focus is kept on fire itself.</p>
-<p>In this politics, I think from the side of marginalised forest-dwelling and urban communities — to ask questions about justice, about who bears the costs of fire and who benefits from its governance.</p>
-<p>In a way, fire is a companion for me as it helps me make sense of the world.</p>
+<p>My research is driven by a desire to better understand the social and natural world around me.
+I draw from political ecology and critical political economy to examine how colonialism and capitalism have shaped the crises we now inhabit — crises that are not only ecological but also deeply political and social.</p>
+<p>Fire is my companion in this enquiry.
+It is a lens through which I examine land politics, state-making, and the life-making practices of Indigenous Peoples and local communities. </p>
+<p>My empirical work is grounded in forest landscapes in the Uttarakhand Himalaya, India, and in the wildland–urban interface around Cape Town, South Africa.</p>
-<p>My work sits across political ecology, critical agrarian studies, critical political economy, and environmental humanities.
-I am currently a Postdoctoral Research Associate in Fire, Livelihoods & Biodiversity at Royal Holloway, University of London and the Leverhulme Centre for Wildfires, Environment, and Society.</p>
+<p>I am currently a Postdoctoral Research Associate in Fire, Livelihoods & Biodiversity at Royal Holloway, University of London.</p>
 </div>
 </div>